 Politics and gender

-Forster’s Howards End centres on what happens when relationships grow between people who have very different attitudes and values.
+Arguably the central theme of Howards End is what happens when relationships grow between people who have very different attitudes and values.
 Their attractions to each other may struggle to endure the gaping differences between their opinions and ways of living.

 Class and means